apache/beam/website/www/site/content/en/documentation/programming-guide.md

 `PCollection` and generate new pipeline data (as a new `PCollection`), *but it does not consume or modify the original input collection*.

+> **Note:** Beam SDKs avoid unnecessary copying of elements, so `PCollection`
+> contents are logically immutable, not physically immutable.
+Changes to input
+> elements may be visible to DoFns executing within the same bundle, and may
+> cause correctness issues.
+> As a rule, it's not safe to modify values provided to a DoFn.

 #### 3.2.4.
 Random access {#random-access}

 A `PCollection` does not support random access to individual elements.
 Instead,